AI Automation ROI: What to Realistically Expect in 2026

 Creative decisions that require taste.
 AI can draft, but it can't yet decide which draft is the right draft for this brand, this audience, this moment.
 Trying to fully automate creative judgment produces generic output that costs you brand equity.
 A recent study found that AI chatbots trained without brand-voice guardrails generate text that's 68% similar to competitors' output.
 The automation succeeded; the ROI was negative because the brand got worse.

 Processes that are broken.
 Automating a broken process just means it breaks faster.
 The first pass should always be: is this process necessary?
 Can we kill it, rather than automate it?
 Automation is the second-best option when elimination is available.
+The Gartner finding that 85% of AI projects fail due to poor data quality (FullStack Labs, citing Gartner) is the same problem expressed at the data layer: AI deployed on top of a broken foundation accelerates the breakage.

 Client-facing work where the relationship is the product.
 Premium professional services — strategy consulting, legal counsel, therapy — have a component that only a trusted human can provide.
 You can automate the paperwork around those relationships, but if you try to automate the relationship itself, clients churn and ROI goes negative.